 A fortunate trend stemming from unfortunate roots is a movement for companies to get ahead of the curve of active threat response.
-For better or worse, increased exposure of violence in the workplace means it is no longer an abstract concept, but rather an issue thrust into the forefront.
-A strategy based on hoping nothing happens and performing damage control is a folly that can irreparably destroy a brand, in addition to the obvious harm inflicted upon persons and property.
+For better or worse, increased exposure of violence in the workplace means it is no longer an abstract concept but rather an issue thrust into the forefront.
+A strategy based on hoping nothing happens and performing damage control is a folly that can irreparably destroy a brand, in addition to the obvious harm inflicted upon person and property.

 Clear Communication Plans

 A cohesive "one-team" mindset supported by a response plan based on fundamentals and foresight cannot take place without clear communication before, during, and after a critical incident.
 The language plays a critical role in an active threat response program and can dictate the program's success or failure.
 Such language should be consistent with current policies and procedures so the program is both effective and legally defensible.

 Each company will need to tailor its active threat response plan to fit its culture and workplace environment.
 Thankfully, a simple concept utilized by premier agencies already exists so organizations may build a clear and coherent plan: "Run, Hide, Defend."

 Communication during a critical incident is by no means limited to employees, but extends to customer interaction, as well.
 How company communicates around and with customers during an active threat incident can play a vital role in minimizing harm and mitigating supplemental harm as a result of panic.